vfarcic/devops24/manuscript/04-helm.md

 jenkins.192.168.99.100.xip.io
 ```

-*xip.io* will resolve that address to `192.168.99.100` and we'll have a unique domain for our Jenkins installation.
+*xip.io* will resolve that address to `192.168.99.100`, and we'll have a unique domain for our Jenkins installation.
 That way we can stop using different paths to distinguish applications in Ingress config.
 Domains work much better.
-Many Helm charts do not even have the option to configure unique request paths and assume that Ingress will be configured through a unique domain.
+Many Helm charts do not even have the option to configure unique request paths and assume that Ingress will be configured with a unique domain.

 W> ## A note to minishift users
 W>